cjo20/EdisonVoltage/README.md

+###Disclaimer
+This code is a proof-of-concept, very little effort has been put in to ensuring it is bug free.

+# Reading VBAT on the Edison

 It is possible to read the Lipo battery voltage on an Intel Edison without using the Yocto battery_voltage.
 This method of reading battery voltage works on devices running Ubilinux.

 There is a system device, bcove_adc, that is connected to various voltage and temperature input lines.
 These can be read using `/sys/devices/platform/bcove_adc/basincove_gpadc`.